top of page

 2023

-Our Winter Shelter opens as a low-barrier, emergency shelter to anyone seeking refuge from the cold weather overnight.
+Our Winter Shelter opens at 1601 NW 4th Street as a low-barrier, emergency shelter to anyone seeking refuge from the cold weather overnight.
 There are 300 beds available to adults, and a kennel area for pets.
 The Winter Shelter is open annually from November 1 to March 31.

 In the first winter season, it provided respite for 3,538 unique guests and their pets.